Michael Madana Kama Rajan: Plot

-Meanwhile, Michael finds the real Madan in Madras.
-Madan and Chakkubai have fallen in love.
-Michael and Alex spy on them.
-Michael follows Madan, Chakkubai, Gangubai, and Sushila to Sushila's house where it is revealed that Madan's father is alive.
-Michael and Alex arrive; Sushila recognises Alex as the man who had taken her quadruplets and realises that Michael and Madan are her sons.
-Michael and Alex knock them out and kidnap Madan and the others to a mountain cabin near Bangalore.
+Concurrently, Michael locates the real Madan in Madras, who has fallen in love with Chakkubai.
+Michael and Alex trail Madan's group to Sushila's safehouse, where it is revealed that Venugopal survived the original assassination attempt.
+Upon entering, Sushila recognizes Alex as the man who took her infants, realizing that Michael and Madan are her biological sons.
+Michael and Alex swiftly neutralize the group, abducting Madan and his parents to a remote mountain cabin near Bangalore.